sine2pi/ASR-model/README.md

 This relationship should work because:

-1. **Both are frequency-based concepts**: Pitch is a frequency, and theta controls frequency of position encodings
+1. Both are frequency-based concepts: Pitch is a frequency, and theta controls frequency of position encodings
-2. **Both follow logarithmic perception**: The code uses a logarithmic scaling that matches how humans perceive pitch differences
+2. Both follow logarithmic perception: The code uses a logarithmic scaling that matches how humans perceive pitch differences
-3. **Both need different ranges for different content**: Just as low-pitched voices need different analysis than high-pitched ones, different content needs different position encoding patterns
+3. Both need different ranges for different content: Just as low-pitched voices need different analysis than high-pitched ones, different content needs different position encoding patterns

 Using pitch to adjust theta helps the model:

-1. **Adapt to speaker characteristics**: Different speakers (bass, tenor, alto, soprano) have fundamentally different pitch ranges
+1. Adapt to speaker characteristics: Different speakers (bass, tenor, alto, soprano) have fundamentally different pitch ranges
-2. **Process frequency-dependent information**: Formants and other speech features shift based on fundamental frequency
+2. Process frequency-dependent information: Formants and other speech features shift based on fundamental frequency
-3. **Maintain consistent perceptual distances**: The logarithmic scaling ensures consistent representation across the pitch spectrum
+3. Maintain consistent perceptual distances: The logarithmic scaling ensures consistent representation across the pitch spectrum

 Echos rotary implementation maps the perceptual properties of audio to the mathematical properties of the rotary embeddings, creating a more adaptive and context-aware representation system.
 Pitch is optionally extracted from audio in the data processing pipeline and can be used for an additional feature along with spectrograms and or used to inform the rotary and or pitch bias.

-#### Pitch bias
+Pitch bias

 The pitch bias implementation creates an attention bias matrix: